Dorothea Klumpke: Career

-Roberts remained at the Sussex home and completed her photography of the 52 areas, after which she went to stay with her mother and sister Anna at Chateau Rosa Bonheur, taking along the entire set of photographic plates.
+Dorothea Roberts remained at the Sussex home and completed her photography of the 52 areas, after which she went to stay with her mother and sister Anna Elizabeth at Château Rosa Bonheur, taking along the entire set of photographic plates.
 She returned to Paris Observatory and spent 25 years processing the plates and her husband’s notes, periodically publishing papers on the results.
 In 1929, she published a comprehensive catalogue of the survey The Isaac Roberts Atlas of 52 Regions, a Guide to William Herschel's Fields of Nebulosity.
-She was awarded the Hèléne-Paul Helbronner prize in 1932 from the French Academy of Sciences for this publication.

-Through a donation of Roberts in honor of her late husband, the Société astronomique de France (the French Astronomical Society) established the Prix Dorothea Klumpke-Isaac Roberts (Klumpke-Roberts Award) for the encouragement of the study of the wide and diffuse nebulae of William Herschel, the obscure objects of Barnard, or the cosmic clouds of R.P.
-Hagen.
+Through a donation of Roberts in honor of her late husband, the Société astronomique de France (the French Astronomical Society) established the Klumpke-Roberts Award for the encouragement of the study of the wide and diffuse nebulae of William Herschel, the obscure objects of Edward Emerson Barnard, or the cosmic clouds of Johann Georg Hagen.
 This biennial prize was first given in 1931 and is still awarded today.

+Shortly after being knighted in the Legion of Honour in 1934, she and her sister Anna Elizabeth moved to San Francisco where she spent the rest of her days.
+She made endowments to the Paris Observatory, the Astronomical Society of the Pacific, and the University of California to be granted to aspiring astronomers.

 Dorothea Klumpke Roberts died on October 5, 1942, having been in poor health for a number of years.